|Last updated date:||Reason for update:|

 Section A: Applicant Information

-This is the name of the Department of State or Commonwealth Body on behalf of which the application is being made.
+This is the name of the Department or entity on behalf of which the application is being made.
 It may include further information for ease of identification e.g. Division, Branch, Section etc.

-Name of the Commonwealth ministerial portfolio in which the Department or Commonwealth Body resides.
+Name of the Commonwealth ministerial portfolio in which the Department or entity resides.

-If the applicant is sufficiently removed from the source dealing that they cannot demonstrate effective control, the name and contact details of a person more directly in control of the source dealing (the nominee) must be provided.
-The nominee must be in effective control of the controlled material and/or controlled apparatus (sources).
+If the applicant is physically removed from the source dealing such that they cannot demonstrate effective control, the name and contact details of a person more directly in control of the source dealing must be provided.
+This nominee must be in effective control of the sources.
 Generally the nominee will be the manager of a division or agency’s operation at the site of the proposed activity or, in the case of mobile devices, where the devices are usually stored.
 Other nominees may also be acceptable where the hazards of the activity are low and only minimal control is required.
 If a nominee is appointed, an organisational chart should be provided showing the relationship of the nominee to the applicant and end users.